quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 QUIC-LB requires common configuration to synchronize understanding of encodings and guarantee explicit consent of the server.

-The load balancer and server MUST agree on a routing algorithm and the relevant parameters for that algorithm.
+The load balancer and server MUST agree on the connection ID encoding parameters, which include the server ID length and nonce length.
+A key is optional.

-All algorithm configurations can have a server ID length, nonce length, and key.
-However, for Plaintext CID, there is no key.

 The load balancer MUST receive the full table of mappings, and each server must receive its assigned SID(s), from the configuration agent.